 Winston Churchill writes: “The unsuccessful revolt, the civil war which had begun for Richard after his fall, was fatal to the former king.
 A sanctity dwelt about his person, and all the ceremonial and constitutional procedure which enthroned his successor could not rob him of it… all this welled up against Henry Bolingbroke” (172-173).

 By march 1413, the hand of death followed Henry wherever he went.
 “Henceforth his reign was a struggle against death as well as. life” (Churchill, 173).
 He could no longer ride out in battle.
-Henry thus ventured to Westminster to pray at the tomb of Edward The Confessor and had a prolonged seizure.
+Henry thus ventured to Westminster to pray at the tomb of Edward The Confessor where he had a prolonged seizure.
 He was taken to the Jerusalem Chamber of the abbott’s lodgings where he slowly died with the crown placed beside his head on a pillow.
 “There can be no doubt that the dying sovereign still gripped convulsively to the reins of power.
 Misgovernment and decrepitude remained for a while successfully enthroned” (Churchill, 174).
 There is an old legend that his young son, Prince Henry (soon to be Henry V) claiming the crown shortly before his father’s death.
 Upon learning the news of his usurpation, Henry IV sprang out of bed and demanded an explanation, to which Prince Henry responded: “As you have kept it by the sword, so I will keep it whilst I have life.”
 It is a nice story, but it serves to highlight the vigorousness and vitality of the future king.

 Henry IV died on March 20, 1413.
 Of his death Winston Churchill writes: “Upon his death a new personality, built upon a grand historic scale, long hungry for power, ascended without dispute the throne not only of England but very soon of almost all Western Christendom” (174).
 Henry IV was unusually buried at Canterbury Cathedral, per his request, beside the tomb of Thomas Beckett.